 UC San Diego’s Zero Waste Goal

 Supporting the larger mission of the University, HDH strongly encourages sustainable living and dining.
-UCSD has a 75% diversion goal by 2012 and a Zero Waste goal by 2020.
-To achieve these goals, we need to rethink how we handle our waste.
+UCSD has a Zero Waste goal by 2020.
+To achieve this goal, we need to rethink how we handle our waste.

 Making the best use of natural resources, minimizing negative impact on our environment, and satisfying our customers are our main objectives.

 Zero Waste also helps the bottom line.
 Believe it or not, recycling and composting are less expensive than trashing things.

 - Rethink what you buy and use

 - Reduce water and electrical consumption- use refillable water bottles, turn off lights, take shorter showers, use LED bulbs, etc. Report leaking faucets, sprinklers, etc. to 858.534.2600